khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 #### Success

 Success indicates content that is valid.
 For example, a URL that is formatted correctly or has been successfully pinged.
+You don‘t need to provide successful validation in most cases.
+By *not* showing invalid feedback, you‘re also saying what they‘ve entered is valid.

 Todo: Add live component block with code example (success)

 #### Submit form buttons

-We don’t disable the submit buttons as a way of validating forms.
-We default to active submit buttons in forms and disable them once clicked to avoid the possibility of submitting the form twice.

-Disabling buttons by default can still make sense in some cases.
-Editing existing information within a form is a good example.
-In such cases, buttons are disabled by default and become enabled once a change has been made by the user.
-The state change indicates the need for saving the changes and shouldn’t be tied to whether the information in the form is valid or not.
+- When [real-time validation](###validation) is present, disable the form button until all requirements are met to submit the form.
+- If no real-time validation is present, **do not** disable the submit button.
+After submission, any invalid form elements should provide feedback as to why they‘re invalid.
+This behavior should only be used when real-time validation is not possible.
+- When disabling a form submit button, make sure `aria-disabled="true"` is present on the button to meet accessibility requirements.

 Todo: Add live component block with code example (form button)